holloway87/hw-basics-bundle/README.md

 ### Use Composer (*recommended*)

 The easiest way to install this bundle is via composer.
-Just add it to the require list in the symfony project `composer.json`.
+Just add it to the require list in the symfony project's `composer.json`.

 	"holloway87/hw-basics-bundle": "dev-master"

 ### Download an archive

-You can download an archive on the repositorys [github page][1].
+You can download an archive on the repository's [github page][1].
 Extract the archive into your `src/` folder into the directory `Hw/BasicsBundle`.